-- Only authorized individuals are allowed to operate the Wireless Professional.
-Individuals are authorized after receiving training in the operation of the unit and reading this operating on manual. - Before using the therapy unit, the operator must ascertain that it is in correct working order and operating condition.
+- Only authorised individuals are allowed to operate the Rehab/Theta/Physio.
+Individuals are authorised after receiving training in the operation of the unit and reading this operating on manual. - Before using the therapy unit, the operator must ascertain that it is in correct working order and operating condition.
 The cables and connectors, in particular, must be checked for signs of damage.
 Damaged parts must be replaced immediately, before use. - Stop therapy immediately if you have doubts about the device settings and/or the therapy protocol. - Patients must be fully conscious while being instructed in the use of the therapy unit and during therapy. - The choice of the therapy parameters to program and of the therapy protocols to use is restricted to the responsible physician or therapist.
-It is the physician's or therapist's decision whether or not to use the unit on a specific patient. - The patient must be familiar with the functions of the Wireless Professional remote control with the modules and the remote control must be within easy reach of the patient, allowing them to stop therapy, if needed.
-Patients unable to operate the emergency stop function (either by stopping on the remote control or by turing of the modules), e.g. paralytic patients, must never be left unattended during therapy. - Any accessories used with Wireless Professional must first be approved by the manufacturer. - The utmost caution is advised under the following conditions.
+It is the physician's or therapist's decision whether or not to use the unit on a specific patient. - The patient must be familiar with the functions of the Rehab/Theta/Physio device allowing them to stop therapy, if needed.
+Patients unable to operate the emergency stop function e.g. paralytic patients, must never be left unattended during therapy. - Any accessories used with Rehab/Theta/Physio must first be approved by the manufacturer. - The utmost caution is advised under the following conditions.
 Depending on the judgement of the responsible physician, the unit may only be applied under supervision and with the parameters defined by the responsible physician.
-Otherwise the exercise may be too strenuous for the patients with: - 1. hypertension (> stage 2), ischemic heart disease and cerebrovascular diseases - 2. cardiovascular diseases - 3. pregnancy - 4. under 16 years of age - Never apply the electrodes: - Near the head - On the front and side of the neck - Counter-laterally, i.e. do not use two poles connected to the same channel on opposite sides of the body. - On or near skin lesions of any kind (wounds, swelling, burns, irritation, eczema, cancerous lesion, etc.) - If the person is pregnant or menstruating do not place electrodes directly on the uterus area or connect pairs of electrodes on either side of the abdomen to avoid any risk for the mother and/or the baby.

-- Never allow muscular contraction during a stimulation session to result in movement.
+Otherwise the exercise may be too strenuous for the patients with: - 1. hypertension (> stage 2), ischemic heart disease and cerebrovascular diseases - 2. cardiovascular diseases - 3. pregnancy - 4. under 16 years of age - Never apply the electrodes: - Near the head - On the front and side of the neck - Counter-laterally, i.e. do not use two poles connected to the same channel on opposite sides of the body. - On or near skin lesions of any kind (wounds, swelling, burns, irritation, eczema, cancerous lesion, etc.) - If the person is pregnant or menstruating do not place electrodes directly on the uterus area or connect pairs of electrodes on either side of the abdomen to avoid any risk for the mother and/or the baby. - Never allow muscular contraction during a stimulation session to result in movement.
 You should always stimulate isometrically; this means that the extremities of the limb in which a muscle is being stimulated must be firmly fixed, so as to prevent any movement that results from contraction.

 - Extreme caution should be taken when in use around small children and babies!
-Sufficient distance to the device and its accessories is mandatory for their safety! - Never leave the device unattended when it is switched on!
-Switch the device off and disconnect the electrodes from the modules! - After use, store the device in a safe place to avoid other people not informed to use the device! - This device is not a toy but a medical device where misunderstanding or misuse can cause damage!
+Sufficient distance to the device and its accessories is mandatory for their safety! - Never leave the device unattended when it is switched on! - After use, store the device in a safe place to avoid other people not informed to use the device; - This device is not a toy but a medical device.
+Misunderstanding its use can cause damage!